jenkins-x/jx-docs/content/getting-started/create-cluster.md

 You'll be prompted for the amount of memory, cores, and disk size to use, and also the driver.

-A known good configuration on a 2015 model Macbook Pro is to use 8 GB of RAM, 3 cores, a 150 GB disk size and hyperkit.
+A known good configuration on a 2015 model Macbook Pro is to use 8 GB of RAM, 8 cores*, a 150 GB disk size and hyperkit.
 For installing hyperkit, see the [hyperkit installation documentation](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperkit-driver).

 The disk size is particularly large as a number of images will need to be downloaded.
 These are used by jx and here are the sizes at the time of this document: